 The holders of Series A Preferred Stock are entitled to receive cumulative dividends at a rate of 9% per annum.
 The Preferred Stock will automatically convert into common stock when the Company's common stock market price equals or exceeds \$0.28 per share for 30 consecutive days.
 At conversion, the value of each dollar of preferred stock (based on a \$10 per share price) will convert into 7.1429 common shares (which results in a \$0.14 per common share conversion rate).
 The Series A Preferred Stock also automatically converts into common stock on the five-year anniversary of the filing of the designation of the Series A Preferred Stock with the Texas Secretary of State (which filing date was May 3, 2017).
 This automatic conversion should have occurred on May 3, 2022.
-We are in the process of informing the Series A Preferred shareholders of the automatic conversion of their Preferred shares to common shares.
-It is anticipated that the new common shares will be issued in early August 2023, after which shareholders will be notified of the conversion details.
 The previously accrued dividends through May 3, 2022 bear a default interest rate of 12% when they are not paid.
 In the first half of 2023, Series A Preferred Stock dividends in the amount of \$154,172 have been accrued to account for the default rate, as well as regular quarterly dividends accrued in error after May 3, 2022.